KnuckleheadsClub/rbdt/Readme.md

   - Write documentation and put them somewhere
   - branch protection for main, no direct writes only PR's
   - automated tests
+  - add git tags in for versions and latest
 * Crawl-delay parsing and restructuring of the data representation.
 * Be able to detect whether a crawler can access a specific page.
 * More tests of all the various edge cases.